 Yield to maturity is a measure of what a bond investment will earn over its life.
 Expressed as a percentage, yield to maturity sheds light on the annual real rate of return offered by bonds with specific interest rates compared with other bonds on the market.
 Since yield to maturity requires extensive permutations, online yield calculators can be the best way to make quick calculations.

 The required rate of return on a bond is the interest rate that a bond issuer must offer in order to get investors interested.
-Required returns are predominantly set by market forces, and is determined by the price at which issuers and investors agree.
+Required returns are predominantly set by market forces and determined by the price at which issuers and investors agree.
 Established companies with longstanding reputations and local governments may be able to get away with paying slightly lower interest rates than the market rate.
 Likewise, unknown companies may find it necessary to pay higher than the market rate to get investors to bite.

 Since yield to maturity is highly influenced by a bond's specific interest rate, the required return on bonds at any given time will greatly affect the yield to maturity of bonds issued at that time.
 If market interest rates rise in the future, current bonds' yield to maturity will be lower than those offered in the future; the reverse holds true as well.